sehij14/python-projects/README.md

 Everything here is self-taught.
 Some days the code was clean, some days it took me way too long to figure out why something wasn't working but I showed up every day and that's the point.

-Through this challenge I am building real problem-solving, data management skills and logical thinking.
+Through this, I am building real problem-solving, data management skills and logical thinking.

 ---